Skip to main content

 What subjects does Ancourage Academy offer in small group format?

 All our subjects — Mathematics, English, Science, and Chinese — are taught in groups of 3-6 at our Woodlands centre.
-We cover primary through secondary levels, including PSLE and O-Level preparation.
+We cover primary through secondary levels, including PSLE and O-Level preparation (the SEC examination replaces O-Levels from 2027).
+Our secondary curriculum aligns with SEAB requirements.

 Can my child try a class before committing?

 Yes.
-We offer trial classes at our Woodlands centre so both you and your child can experience the small group format before making a decision.
+We offer free trial classes (usually $18) at our Woodlands centre so both you and your child can experience the small group format before making a decision.
 There is no obligation after the trial.